oracle-livelabs/oci/apps-cloud-adventure-cio/02-configure/configure.md

     ![Change Salary Page](images/image004.png)

-3. You have entered the Change Salary form.
-Now you will quickly review the current configuration of Change form.
+3. You have entered the Change Salary Form.
+Now you will quickly review the current configuration of Change Salary Form.

     You need to enter the required information before you can move to the next screen.